Introduction

 The

-more you feel convinced that something is not a problem, the greater
+more you feel convinced that something is NOT a problem, the greater

-the likelihood that it is an unconscious
+the likelihood that it IS an unconscious

 problem.
 You might say, What